-- Pearls - Recommended Exam: Mental Status, Neck, Skin, Lungs, Heart, Abdomen, Extremities, Neuro - Continue to search for potential cause of cardiac arrest during post-resuscitation care. - Hyperventilation is a significant cause of hypotension and recurrence of cardiac arrest in the post resuscitation phase and must be avoided at all costs.
-Titrate FiO2 to maintain SpO2 of ≥ 94%. - Initial End tidal CO2 may be elevated immediately post-resuscitation, but will usually normalize.
-While goal is 35 45 mmHg avoid hyperventilation to achieve. - Most patients immediately post resuscitation will require ventilatory assistance. - Titrate fluid resuscitation and vasopressor administration to maintain SBP of 90 100 mmHg or Mean Arterial Pressure (MAP) of 65 80 mmHg. - STEMI: - Transport to a primary cardiac catheter facility with evidence of STEMI on 12 Lead ECG. - Targeted Temperature Management: - Maintain core temperature between 32 36°C. - Infusion of cold saline is NOT recommended in the prehospital setting. - Consider transport to facility capable of managing the post-arrest patient including hypothermia therapy, cardiology / cardiac catheterization, intensive care service, and neurology services. - The condition of post-resuscitation patients fluctuates rapidly and continuously, and they require close monitoring.
-Appropriate post-resuscitation management may best be planned in consultation with medical control.
+- Head of bed should be maintained at least 10 20 degrees of elevation when possible to decrease aspiration risk.
+EtCO2 Monitoring: - Initial End tidal CO2 may be elevated immediately post-resuscitation, but will usually normalize.
+Goal is 35 - 45 mmHg but avoid hyperventilation to achieve. - Titrate fluid resuscitation and vasopressor administration to maintain SBP of 90 100 mmHg or Mean Arterial Pressure (MAP) of 65 80 mmHg. - STEMI (ST-Elevation Myocardial Infarction) Consider placing 2 IV sites in the left arm: Many PCI centers use the right radial artery for intervention.
+Consider placing defibrillator pads on patient as a precaution.
+Document and time-stamp facility STEMI notification and make notification as soon as possible.
+Document the time of the 12-Lead ECG in the PCR as a Procedure along with the interpretation (Paramedic). - Consider transport to facility capable of managing the post-arrest patient including hypothermia therapy, cardiology / cardiac catheterization, intensive care service, and neurology services. - Targeted Temperature Management (optional): Maintain core temperature between 32 - 36°C. Infusion of cold saline is NOT recommended in the prehospital setting.
+No evidence suggests improved survival with prehospital cooling. - The condition of post-resuscitation patients fluctuates rapidly and continuously, and they require close monitoring.
+Appropriate post-resuscitation management may best be planned in consultation with Medical Control.